 Foods Low in Vitamin K for a Warfarin (Coumadin) Diet

-In order to maintain stable PT/INR levels you should not eat more than 1 serving of a high vitamin K food, and no more than 3 servings of a food with moderate amounts of vitamin K. What is important is that your intake of vitamin K stays consistent.
-Having a cheat day where you eat a large amount of vitamin K, like a spinach salad, could be extremely harmful.
+The amount of vitamin K you can eat while taking warfarin depends on your dose.
+Studies suggest that effects on coagulation only occur after eating 150mcg (micrograms) of vitamin K. (1) What is important is that your intake of vitamin K stays consistent.
+(1,2) Having a cheat day where you eat a large amount of vitamin K, like a spinach salad, could be harmful.

 - Introduction